AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 >[!IMPORTANT]
 >
->In a “within" clause, in between THEN statements, you can add, for example, “within 1 search keyword instance”, “within 1 eVar 47 instance”.
+>In a "within" clause, in between THEN statements, you can add, for example, "within 1 search keyword instance", "within 1 eVar 47 instance".
 This constrains the segment to within one instance of a dimension.

 **Example**: Visitors who visited page A then visited page B within 5 minutes.